bencao/terminal-clock/README.md

 npm install --save ansi-escapes
 ```

-Open index.js and do some modifications to render ANSI Escape Code.
+Open index.js and do a simple modification to render ANSI Escape Code that erase the previous output line.

 ```javascript
 // use npm package